Jessicavazm/t1a1-workbook/README.md

 Neville, M. (2023).
 The Advantages and Disadvantages of JavaScript - Softjourn. [online] Softjourn Inc. Available at: https://softjourn.com/insights/the-advantages-and-disadvantages-of-javascript

 ## Q6
-### A hypothetical client has sent you an email (shown in the Q6 Email section), asking for you to build them a website.
-Write an appropriate, professional email response that shows your understanding of the client’s needs for the website, as well as an understanding of appropriate technologies or tools needed to build the website yourself.

 Dear Alex,